hsuanchih/Scribbles/iOS-OSX/Combine.md

 ## Fundamental Building Blocks

 Let's first establish some terminology forming the fundamental building blocks of combine:
+* __Subscription__ - Entity representing the connection of s subscriber to a publisher
-* __Publisher__ - Party responsible for defining how values/errors are produced, but not necessarily the content producer itself
+* __Publisher__ - Entity responsible for defining how values/errors are produced, but not necessarily the content producer itself
-* __Subscriber__ - Party interested in the value changes, and expresses its interest by subscribing to a publisher
+* __Subscriber__ - Entity interested in the value changes, and expresses its interest by subscribing to a publisher
 * __Operator__

 ## Logical Overview

 On the one hand we have a publisher that can publish events over time, and on the other, a subscriber that is interested in knowing about these events - how do we connect them together?
-This connection is established through a third party called a subscription.
+This connection is established through a third entity called a subscription.
 Here's a step-by-step on how it happens:

 <img src="images/combine-publisher-subscriber.png" height="420"/>